Ghazi Shami: Empire: Founding and business model

 Ghazi Shami founded Empire Distribution in 2010 in San Francisco, California.
 He started the company with a credit card.
 Shami's initial vision for Empire was to bridge the gap between a digital distribution platform and a record label, offering a unique business model that championed artist autonomy and transparency.
+Empire has become an internationally recognized music company with offices in North America, Europe and the Middle East.

-Unlike traditional labels that sought to "own everything," Empire focused on non-exclusive deals, believing that fair treatment and transparent royalty statements would encourage artists to stay.
-Artists could log in to see their earnings, fostering trust.
-Empire's core business model emphasizes a "win more than you lose" approach, operating leaner than major labels and signing a higher volume of acts, often investing "sweat equity" rather than large financial advances.
+Empire focused on non-exclusive deals, believing that fair treatment and transparent royalty statements would encourage artists to stay.
+Artists could log in to see their earnings.
+Empire's core business model emphasized a "win more than you lose" approach, operating leaner than major labels and signing a higher volume of acts, often investing "sweat equity" rather than large financial advances.
 They generally avoid royalty-based deals, structuring most agreements as partnerships that favor the artist with higher percentages.

 Shami's music label has produced music for 50 Cent, XXXTentacion, Benny the Butcher, Hayley Kiyoko, Nef the Pharaoh, The Foreign Exchange, Rapper Big Pooh, Keak Da Sneak, Kendrick Lamar, and others.
 Shami has helped jump-start the careers of Kendrick Lamar, Migos, Cardi B, and Anderson .Paak.

+Reception

+For his impact in the music industry, Shami has received several honors and awards.
+In 2020, he was named in Rolling Stone's "Future 25" for his contribution to the success of charting songs by Money Man, Tyga and Migos.
+In 2023, he was named in Variety's Top 50 Hip-Hop Executives of All Time.
+In 2025, Shami was named a "San Franciscan of the Year" for his leadership of Empire and his investment in the city's cultural landscape.
+That same year, he was inducted into the San Francisco State University Alumni Hall of Fame, describing his approach as "bring[ing] a rare blend of creativity, technical knowledge and strategic vision".
+Also in 2025, Shami received the Clive Davis Visionary Award from Billboard at the inaugural Global Power Players event.